 This belief probably stems from several high-profile cases in the media where children who were fed a vegan diet have ended up hospitalised due to malnutrition.
 Examples include a 14-month old boy in Italy, who suffered from heart problems due to calcium deficiency, and a 7-month old baby in Belgium, who died from severe malnutrition.
 Perhaps people just read the headlines of these tragic stories, but usually somewhere in the main body of the text it mentions that the child was fed an unbalanced diet, which is very different from a balanced, well-researched vegan diet.

-Take the case in Belgium; the boy was fed “rice, quinoa, and buckwheat milk”, not specially designed soya-based formula (of which there are a number of different brands approved by the USDA for use in infants, most are formulated for children with cow’s milk allergies, which it is estimated 1.9-4.9% of children suffer from).
+Take the case in Belgium; the boy was fed “rice, quinoa, and buckwheat milk,” not soya-based formula of which there are a number of different brands approved by the USDA for use in infants.
+Most are formulated for children with cow’s milk allergies, which it is estimated 1.9-4.9 percent of children suffer from.

-The Academy of Nutrition and Dietetics and the American Academy of Pediatrics (AAP) agree that “Well-planned vegetarian and vegan eating patterns are healthy for infants and toddlers”, and a peer-reviewed article published in the Journal of the American Dietetic Association found that “Appropriately planned vegan diets can satisfy nutrient needs of infants”.
+The Academy of Nutrition and Dietetics and the American Academy of Pediatrics (AAP) agree that “well-planned vegetarian and vegan eating patterns are healthy for infants and toddlers.”
+A peer-reviewed article published in the Journal of the American Dietetic Association found that “appropriately planned vegan diets can satisfy nutrient needs of infants.”

-Both examples recommend breast-feeding as the first choice for healthy infants (to avoid confusion; human breast milk is vegan because it is willingly given, and human mothers are not separated from their offspring so that their milk can be taken for the benefit of another species, unlike dairy cows).
-Obviously, there are times when breast-feeding is not an option, and in these cases soya-based formula is recommended (unless a soya allergy is also present, in which case there are hypoallergenic formulas available which are free from soya AND cow’s milk).
-It should be noted that most if not all non-dairy infant formula is not 100% vegan due to the addition of vitamin D3, which is usually derived from lanolin (a substance found in sheep wool).
+Both examples recommend breast-feeding as the first choice for healthy infants.
+To avoid confusion, human breast milk is vegan.
+It is willingly given and human mothers are not separated from their offspring so that their milk can be taken for the benefit of another species, unlike dairy cows.
+Obviously, there are times when breast-feeding is not an option, and in these cases soya-based formula is recommended If a soya allergy is also present, there are hypoallergenic formulas available which are free from soya and cow’s milk.
+It should be noted that most dairy-free infant formula is not 100 percent vegan due to the addition of vitamin D3, which is usually derived from lanolin, a waxy substance found in sheep’s wool.
 Perhaps this situation is example of where veganism should be followed as far as is possible and practicable, as there are limited options to keeping your baby happy and healthy.

 Both the British Dietetic Association and the American Dietetic Association state that a vegan diet is suitable for all life stages, and the Vegan Society provides nutritional advice, supported by registered paediatric dieticians, tailored for each stage of your child’s development.